Shop with us!

 Maybe you've been the victim of bullying or maybe you can just imagine what it feels like to be bullied... having a kid or a group of kids, do and say things on purpose, over and over again, to hurt you and make you feel worthless...

 Thank you for your interest in the national Be-A-Friend Project of See The Wish. :) The Be-A-Friend Project carries into action the “speak up, reach out and be a friend” message of The Friend Strong Musical, “It’s Easy!”.

 We bring peer support to young victims of bullying through deliveries of “Friend Mail,” letters of hope and joy from kids to kids, that let them know THEY MATTER and THEY ARE NOT ALONE!
 Our writers (or CARD WARRIORS) get to show off their kindness, flex their empathy muscles and make a difference!
 These surprise "Friend Mail" deliveries are truly a one-time injection of transformational peer support to help a young bullying victim STAY STRONG as they heal and recover.

-We've just begun our 3rd (school calendar) season delivering 1,103 letters of support to "Robert", totaling 4,600 letters delivered since the Project's 2015 launch!
+We've begun our 3rd (school calendar) season delivering 1,103 letters of support to "Robert" and 869 to "Sicily," totaling 5,469 letters delivered since the Project's 2015 launch!
 Whether a group poster from a 1st grade class or a handwritten letter from a high school senior, all kids and teens have the power to help a victim heal through kind words of friendship.
 The more letters, the greater the impact on a youth who thinks no one cares.
 HELP US MAKE A DIFFERENCE!!